We love poker. We truly do.

 It's nice to see a completed royal, finally.
 Shame it only scooped $650 though.

-Pay the man his $164.
+Pay that man his $164.
 (Does anybody get paid off with a royal anymore?)

 Seems like the right place to find a deck with a "17 of black diamonds" in it, we guess.